ztxone/hs-spa/README.md

 # hs-spa
-SPA start for HS service
+SPA Demo for HS service

 Made with Quasar Framework as SPA application.
 Authorization and DB works with Firebase.